 Early Childhood~ Parent/Child; Peas & Carrots, Musical Storytime

-Kathryn Camp, Parent Child Teacher — Peas & Carrots, The University of Alabama in Tuscaloosa, Bachelors of Arts in Publishing; 2 hours per week in three-week sessions; 2 hours of prep; Parent Council, Community Development Committee; 4 years with children ages 2-4 in my licensed childcare program; 1st year as a lead Parent-Tot teacher; 1 1/2 years assisting in the Parent-Tot classroom; Colorado Association of Childcare Providers.
+Kathryn Camp, Parent Child Teacher — Peas & Carrots, The University of Alabama in Tuscaloosa, Bachelors of Arts in Publishing; Parent Council, Community Development Committee; 4 years with children ages 2-4 in my licensed childcare program; 1st year as a lead Parent-Tot teacher; 1 1/2 years assisting in the Parent-Tot classroom; Colorado Association of Childcare Providers.

 Holly Richardson, Parent Child Teacher — Musical Storytime; University of North Carolina at Chapel Hill, Bachelor of Arts in English Literature with independent emphasis in Music; Emerson College, Foundation Year and Teacher Training, 1997 – 1999; I have worked in various capacities at the WSRF since 1995 including class teacher, grades 4 – 8, recorder teacher, middle school choir director, Parent Child teacher, eurythmy accompanist, after care teacher, office staff, and more.
 Currently I teach private music lessons and am a mother of two children at the school.

-Heidi Cox, Parent Child Teacher, Colorado Mesa University, Bachelor in Biology, LifeWays Early Childhood and Human Development Training-in progress; Anticipate graduation August 2012; One year- part-time 200 hours; Two years creating and teaching Parent/Tot program at River Canyon School (Waldorf inspired); One year teaching assistant experience at River Canyon School; Founding member of River Canyon School; First year teaching at WSRF; First year teaching and directing Crystal Children’s Garden (satellite preschool); Member of LifeWays North America and in procress of becoming a LifeWays Representative member (Crystal Children’s Garden).
+Heidi Cox, Kindergarten Assistant, Parent Child Teacher, Colorado Mesa University, Bachelor in Biology, LifeWays Early Childhood and Human Development Training.
+Two years creating and teaching Parent/Tot program at River Canyon School (Waldorf inspired); one year teaching assistant experience at River Canyon School; founding member of River Canyon School; third year teaching at WSRF; three years of teaching and directing Crystal Children’s Garden (satellite preschool); Member of LifeWays North America and in procress of becoming a LifeWays Representative member (Crystal Children’s Garden).

 Megan Gardner, Assistant Preschool Teacher.
 Graduated from Fort Lewis College in Durango Colorado with a Bachelor degree in Education in 2011.
 Taught at a small daycare facility for three years, becoming an Early Childhood certified teacher and facilitator.
 Traveled to Tanzania Africa to volunteer teaching preschool for three months in 2008.
 Traveled to Uruguay South America to WWOOF (Willing Workers on Organic Farms) for three months in 2012.
 Started working at the Waldorf on the Roaring Fork in the beginning of the 2012-2013 school year.
 Employed full-time as the Assistant in the Preschool classroom and the Aftercare teacher for the Preschool class.
 Perusing Waldorf teaching training in Early Childhood in the near future.